mtortora-ai/mtortora-ai.github.io/_pages/about.md

 Welcome 👋!

 My name is Matteo Tortora.
-I am a PhD student in the Computer Systems & Bioinformatics Laboratory at Campus Bio-Medico of Rome.
+I am an Assistant Professor at University of Genoa.
-My PhD project is mainly focused on predictive maintenance on a fleet of vehicles.
+My PhD project was mainly focused on predictive maintenance on a fleet of vehicles.

 Prior to PhD, I received my bachelor’s degree in Industrial Engineering in 2017 and MSc degree in Biomedical Engineering  in 2020 both at Campus Bio-Medico of Rome.

-My research interests are Reinforcement Learning, Deep Learning, Computer Vision, and Multimodal Learning.
+My research interests are Reinforcement Learning, Computer Vision, Multimodal Learning, Generative AI.